cpjolicoeur/parsehtml/README.markdown

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Acknowledgments

+ParseHTML is heavily based on the ParseHTML PHP library written by Milian Wolf (http://milianw.de).